midnjerry/bug-wars-game-engine/README.md

 4. MOVEMENT
 5. JUMP
 6. ATTACK
-7. RESOLVE Marked squares by generating new bugs from food.
+7. RESOLVE Marked squares by generating new bugInfos from food.

 ## Data Models
 Description of the data models used in the requests and responses for the Game Engine API.